ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DMARC URIs {#dmarc-uris}

 [@!RFC3986] defines a generic syntax for identifying a resource.
-The DMARC mechanism uses this as the format by which a Domain Owner specifies the destination for the two report types that are supported.
+The DMARC mechanism uses this as the format by which a Domain Owner or PSO specifies the destination for the two report types that are supported.

 _Ticket 54_